WeatherEdit: Controllable Weather Editing with 4D Gaussian Field: Experiments

 \textbf{Dataset.} To develop the weather dataset for all-in-one adapter fine-tuning, we extract 1,237 image pairs from the BDD100K \cite{yu2020bdd100k}, MUSE \cite{brodermann2024muses}, and ACDC \cite{sakaridis2021acdc} datasets.
 Each pair contains a normal-weather image and an adverse-weather image, including snowy, rainy, and foggy conditions, along with a corresponding ground-truth semantic segmentation map.
 For weather editing, we selected eight scenes with multi-view image sequences from the Pandaset \cite{xiao2021pandaset}, Waymo Open Dataset \cite{Sun_2020_CVPR}, nuScenes \cite{caesar2020nuscenes}, and KITTI-360 \cite{liao2022kitti} datasets.

-\textbf{Implementation details.} We implement the 2D editing model using CycleGAN-Turbo\cite{parmar2024one} and train on a single RTX A6000.
-The 4D Gaussian field and 3D scene reconstruction is based on OmniRe\cite{chen2025omnire} and 3DGS\cite{kerbl3Dgaussians}, with both training and rendering performed on a single RTX 3090.
+\textbf{Implementation details.} We implement the 2D editing model using CycleGAN-Turbo\cite{parmar2024one}, using a single RTX A6000, which takes 12 hours training and runs at 3.2 seconds per frame.
+The 3D scene reconstruction and 4D Gaussian field are based on OmniRe\cite{chen2025omnire} and 3DGS\cite{kerbl3Dgaussians}, with both training(\textasciitilde1 hour) and rendering(\textasciitilde0.21s) performed on a single RTX 3090.

 \textbf{Evaluation Metrics.} To evaluate edited weather background quality, we use the cosine similarity of CLIP \cite{radford2021learning} image embeddings (CLIP-S) to measure content preservation and the directional CLIP similarity \cite{gal2022stylegan} (CLIP-DS) to assess alignment with text instructions.
 To assess consistency across temporal and spatial dimensions, we calculate the warp error to measure temporal coherence between adjacent frames and employ the Bhattacharyya distance \cite{bhattacharyya1943measure} to quantify color distribution similarity across viewpoints.